-This plan is pending approval by the Charlotte County School Board.
+This plan was approved by the Charlotte County School Board on 11/15/2016.

 SIP Authority and Template

 Section 1001.42(18), Florida Statutes, requires district school boards to annually approve and require implementation of a school improvement plan (SIP) for each school in the district.